Employment

 - Maintain complete academic records on all students.

-- Establish guidelines for proper student conduct and dress and address students and parents in timely, private fashion when transgressions occur.
+- Establish guidelines for proper student conduct and dress and address students and parents in a timely, private fashion when transgressions occur.

 - Maintain accurate records of student attendance and citizenship.

-- Work toward a resolution of all problems - both routine and unique - as they arise.
+- Work toward a resolution of all problems, both routine and unique, as they arise.

 - Assist in the admission process for the testing, interviewing, and evaluating of applicants for enrollment.